Akashrine/jbr-11ty/src/posts/working-remotely-as-a-team/2020-10-14-working-remotely-as-a-team.md

 So by empowering people with goals instead of tasks, they care more about the outcome.

 ### Metrics and performance
+We have a strong result-oriented culture and people's productivity is measured by their results.
+Every one has a common team goal + individual goal linked to their specificities.
+I set with the EM and the PD all the priority projects, how we'll measure the success, why it's a priority what the awaited output etc ...

 ### Career Path
+Last but not least, expectations are not only based on the project you're working on, or the productivity you can provide.
+Your career path is at all time available and defines all the aspects you have to complete in order to progress in your level path.
+When you're lost on what's attented from you, you can always take a look at what you should do.
+This tool is also really great to know what you miss in order to increase your level, and it's the best tool to get a raise 🤑.

 ## Over Communication (yes AGAIN)

 ## Async AND Sync